 Jesus invites us to experience positive life change beyond what we can imagine, but we can be held back by unresolved issues in our lives.
 It takes courage to admit our struggle; yet help is available when we’re ready to take a bold step forward.
 Black Rock’s Living Free Groups provide a safe place where you can discover healing, hope and support.
-Our Fall term is underway with groups meeting Thursdays at 7pm.
+Our next term begins April 19 with groups meeting Thursdays at 7pm.
 For confidential information, email

 NOTE: Some groups follow a particular curriculum and might not be listed on the sign up form after a term is underway.

 Separate groups for men and women focus on helping those who are struggling with the debilitating effects of anxiety and depression.
 The goal is to facilitate growth and trust in God’s restoring power as the ultimate source of freedom.
 Participants complete a weekly study and DVD series as they meet for discussion, prayer and sharing in a safe, supportive environment.
 As group members grow and heal, they can, in turn, strengthen others who are facing the same challenges.

 Separation and divorce are among life’s most painful and stressful experiences.
 It’s a confusing time when people may feel isolated and have questions about issues they’ve never before faced.
 DivorceCare meets weekly to help you manage these challenges and move toward rebuilding your life.
 A video seminar featuring interviews, real life case studies and other helpful tools is followed by group discussion with time to share about what’s going on in your personal journey as you receive support from the group.